yennster/crestlex/curriculum/1/index.md

 >Click **[here](https://www.google.com)** to join our Zoom call.

-*Hello* 👋future machine learning expert!
+*Hello* 👋 future machine learning expert!
 Welcome to CRESTLEX.
 Today, we'll explore the wonders of Artificial Intelligence, hearing from a leading industry professional from [Google](www.google.com).
 Then, in the afternoon, we'll explore fun applications of Artificial Intelligence—from drawing and writing, to sounds, images, and movement recognition.

 ***